haroonawanofficial/XSSInspector-SecurityToolkit-AI-ML/readme.md

 ```

 ## Use the cleaned URLs with domain for scanning with Aritificial Intelligence and Machine Learning Mode
-- This will testphp.vulnweb.com.pkl trained model
+- This will create testphp.vulnweb.com.pkl trained model
-- You model show be in always a few kbs and mbsformat
+- You model should always be in few kbs and mbs

 ```bash
 python xssscanadv.py -d domain testphp.vulnweb.com -l testphp_vulnweb_com_cleaned_urls.txt -t 100 --duration 3600 -s --mode autounderstand --use-model --report report.html